"I wish I could die of pneumonia."

 "Dad, you okay?"

-“You don’t get it now.
-But someday you’ll understand,” he said looking past me at something only he could see.
+"You may not understand now.
+But someday you'll get it," he said looking past me at something only he could see.

 "Okay, Dad.
 What do they call pneumonia?"